 CAM’s mission is to proactively lead the acquisition process by planning, negotiating, awarding, and administering contracts from “cradle to grave”; i.e., the contracting officer responsible for administering a contract is normally the same contracting officer that awarded the contract.
 CAM strives to fulfill its mission as efficiently and effectively as possible in support of the overall Department mission to promote student achievement and preparation for global competitiveness by fostering educational excellence and ensuring equal access to education.
 We believe these goals can best be met by considering past performance, determining best value for the government, and fostering an environment of openness and fairness toward the vendor community.
 We are committed to reducing unnecessary red tape and making our acquisition practices as user-friendly as possible.
 We are also committed to promoting opportunities for small businesses.
 For further information, please see the guide Doing Business with the Department of Education.

-The Operations Contracts Group, which is temporarily being led by Stephanie Girard, supports the following primary customers:
+The Operations Contracts Group, which is led by Matthew Manning (Chief of the Contracting Office), supports the following primary customers:

 - Office of the Secretary - provides overall direction, supervision, and coordination of all activities of the Department and is the principal adviser to the President on Federal policies, programs, and activities related to education in the United States.